alexanderrich/exploration_consumption/doc/journal/paper.md

 YouTube video instead.
 The number of remaining work periods in the experiment was shown at the top of the screen, as was the number of seconds left in the current work period.

-![Examples of the Experiment 1 tasks. (a): an example of the slider task.
-Participants had to move all sliders to ``50'' in 30 seconds. (b): the video-watching task.
+![Examples of the Experiment 1 tasks. (a): The slider task.
+Participants had to move all sliders to ``50'' in 30 seconds. (b): The video-watching task.
-  Participants had to hold the space bar to watch their chosen video. (c): the decision-making task.
+  Participants had to hold the space bar to watch their chosen video. (c):
+  The decision-making task.
 Participants had to choose to run the machine with the current spinner or try a new spinner.
 If their chosen spinner landed on a gold wedge, they performed the video-watching task instead of the slider task.](figures/taskpictures.png){#fig:exp1task}